-To start a business, what is required?
+To start an online business what is required?
 This is the question that every entrepreneur struggles with.

 While starting an online business may be more accessible than a brick-and-mortar business, you still have to take many of the same steps to get it going.

 To help you successfully navigate this process, we will discuss a six-point plan on doing it all focused around being organized and process orientated to help you progress.